 How Is Asthma Treated?

-your asthma and avoid an attack by taking your medicine exactly as your doctor tells you and by staying away from things that can trigger an attack.
+Control your asthma and avoid an attack by taking your medicine exactly as your doctor tells you and by staying away from things that can trigger an attack.

 Asthma medicines can have side effects, but most side effects are mild and soon go away.
-Ask your doctor about the side
+Ask your doctor about the side effects of your medicines.